"def" should return a value (the symbol of the method name) instead of nil

 public foo() ... end protected foo() ... end private bar() ... end

-Updated by gcao (Guoliang Cao) about 9 years ago
+Updated by gcao (Guoliang Cao) over 9 years ago

 This is a nice addition indeed and I remember I asked for it too in the